 Cork Board Corner

 Cork boards are a classic for a reason—easy to pin art up and switch it out.
 I covered one in my living room with fabric to match my decor.
+It’s a simple DIY living room decor project that makes a big impact.

 Gallery Wall Magic

 Create a gallery wall by clustering multiple artworks together.
 I love how this adds a big splash of personality to any room.
+In fact, it is one of the most versatile wall designs for a living room.

 Frame It Up